 However, you won’t find it at most REI locations, or outdoor stores.
 You won’t even find it listed on most blogs with backpacking mug reviews.
 But trust me… I guarantee this is the best backpacking mug around.
 It might just be the best mug… period.

 The Snow Peak Titanium Double Walled Stackable Mug(s)

 It’s not very often that I feel this passionate about a product, let alone a mug.
 But, in this case, I do.

-In fact, I feel so strongly about this mug, that when I lost my first one a few months ago, I spiraled into depression.
+In fact, I feel so strongly about this mug, that when I lost my first one, I spiraled into depression, retracing all of my steps.
 I called all of the places I frequent, and anyone I had interacted with in the past week to locate it.
 When it didn’t show up, Rachel brought the sunshine back into my life when she surprised me with a replacement.

-We love these snow peak double wall mugs so much that we use them everyday, even when we’re off the trail.
-My brother loves these mugs so much that he contemplated replacing all of the cups in his cupboard with these.
+Rachel and I have used both of these mugs on every trail we’ve ever hiked, including every day on the PCT.
+We love these snow peak double wall titanium mugs so much that we use them everyday, even when we’re off the trail.
+My brother loves these mugs so much that he even contemplated replacing all of the cups in his cupboard with these.

 So, let’s get down to the details, to explain why this mug is just so awesome.

 - It’s tough as titanium… because it is titanium